Centerspace (CSR)

 AI Analysis | Feedback

-Families: This category encompasses families with children who are looking for multi-bedroom units with access to amenities such as playgrounds, community spaces, and often proximity to good schools.
+- Families: Households with children who are looking for multi-bedroom units, access to community amenities, and a stable residential environment.

 AI Analysis | Feedback